 Even after the update, the app doesn’t run, the app might not be in sync with the TV’s firmware.

-You’ll see the option of Software Update under sub Menu, from where to press on Update Now.
+- You’ll see the option of Software Update under sub Menu, from where to press Update Now.

 You may also look for firmware updates from the Download Center of the Samsung site.